 - reporting full, overflowing, damaged or defaced litter and dog bins.

-- clean adopted roads and paths every 4 to 6 weeks;
+- clean adopted roads every four to six weeks;

-- remove accumulations of rubbish from council land;
+- remove rubbish that has built up on council land;

 - empty litter bins;

-Note: We only do additional cleaning to remove fallen leaves in November and December.
+Note: We only do extra cleaning to remove fallen leaves in November and December.

 Report it online